-Aokigahara Forest is built up upon lava that was spewed from Mount Fuji in 864 CE, its last major eruption.
-From this hardened rock, a thriving and dense forest has emerged, one which stretches for 30 square kilometers.
-The porous lava bedrock absorbs sound and adds to the sense of isolation you may feel whilst trekking through this untamed land.
+Aokigahara Forest grew upon lava spewed from Mt.
+Fuji in 864, its last major eruption.
+This thriving, dense forest stretches for 30 square kilometers.
+The porous lava bedrock absorbs sound and adds to the sense of isolation you may feel while trekking through this untamed territory.

-Whether this is due to the somber atmosphere of the sound dampening forests, or its vastness and likelihood of not being interrupted, in 2010 alone 200 people attempted to commit suicide in the forest, with 54 going through with it.
-Inspiring both folklore and popular culture, the darker side of the forest has inspired a number of novels, TV shows and films in Japan, and in Japanese folklore, it is believed that yurei, a kind of tormented ghost, haunt the area.
+Inspiring both folklore and popular culture, the darker side of the forest has inspired a number of novels, TV shows, and films in Japan.
+According to Japanese folklore, yurei, a kind of tormented ghost, haunt the area.